endgame-hq/mcp/docs/guides/tool-reference.md

 ## review-app

 Reviews your app and provides specific instructions, guidance and examples for building and deploying apps for the Endgame platform based on the details you provide.

-**When to use:**
-- ALWAYS call before calling the "deploy" tool to ensure deployment is successful
-- ALWAYS include ALL frameworks, languages, and package managers used in the app
-- Generally call before starting development to get guidance on building compliant apps

 ### Parameters